mr-ansar/ansar-services/README.md

 > for ansar networking.
 This includes use of a standard port (32175) and a
 > standard IP address (192.168.1.176).
 Different values can be adopted by editing
 > the directory-host-settings and directory-lan-settings files before service
 > construction begins.
-Refer to ansar-connect documentation for further
+Use of non-standard values requires on-going administrative
-> details.
+> discipline.
+Refer to ansar-connect documentation for further details.

 To enable full ansar networking capabilities within a development or operational host, install the ansar-host.service;